gabrielfalcao/bose/README.rst

 -------------

-In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .boserc or bose.cfg file in your home directory.
+In addition to passing command-line options, you may also put configuration options in your project's *setup.cfg* file, or a .psychoacousticsrc or psychoacoustics.cfg file in your home directory.
 In any of these standard ini- style config files, you put your psytests configuration in a "[psytests]" section.
 Options are the same as on the command line, with the -- prefix removed.
 For options that are simple switches, you